 The continued usage of mobile technology for learning has merit, but young people have an over-reliance on the mobile phone and are sometimes unable to control irreverent behavior.
 It is impossible to control smartphone use in the classroom setting, teachers are under tremendous scrutiny when they either ask or take a cell phone from a disruptive student.
 Often students feel they have been violated and subjected to peer-pressure if the teacher used the student as an example.
 Some teachers even fear physical retaliation from students if they attempt to remove the BYOD from the child.

-While the use of BYOD in workplaces can be controlled through a contractual obligation between employer and employees that directly addresses the use and abuse of BYODs at work; management is not always around and some people it is more important to be constantly connected to the social media instead of working.
-Employers are unable to terminate staff for BYOD use if even management misuses their devices.
-Eventually, the BYOD will have a place in the workplace and school that can likely be regulated by IT professionals, blocking certain data networks that are not needed during regular business or classroom hours.
-Nonetheless, it is the responsibility of the individual to uphold an amount of personal integrity when it comes to BYODs
+BYOD has its own pros and cons.
+While the use of BYOD in an institution can be controlled through a contractual obligation between employers and employees that directly addresses the use and abuse of BYODs at work; management is not always around and for some people it is more important to be constantly connected to the social media instead of working.